unimorph/umLabeller/README.md

 # umLabeller

 umLabeller is an inspection tool for characterizing the semantic compositionality of subword tokenization, based on the morphological information retrieved from UniMorph.
+It can classify over half a million English words.

 ## Installation